If you’re looking for a great guide to car speaker size options and what you need to know, you’re in the right place!

 Power handling tends to be somewhere around 25W to 35W or so.

 Coaxial speakers are a 2-way full range speaker design using a woofer and a tweeter with basic crossover built into a single assembly.

 Most provide a woofer cone with a separate tweeter for good full-range sound and frequency coverage, unlike very simple single-cone speakers.

-You can think of coaxial speakers as a compromise between single cone speakers (the cheapest type of speaker, with poor sound) and a better component speaker system.
-They’re very popular as they offer good sound (to most people) but cost a lot.
+You can think of coaxial speakers as a compromise between single cone speakers (the cheapest speaker, with poor sound) and a better-performing component speaker system.
+They’re very popular as they offer good sound while keeping costs down.